1-03: Mathematical Operations

 KE = 1/2*mv^2;

-Then you will get the error: object ‘mv’ not found in the Console tab because R does not realize you want to multiply the variables m and v, it thinks you are trying to use a variable named mv, and the variable mv does not exist.
+Then you will get the error: object ‘mv’ not found in the Console tab because R does not realize you want to multiply the variables m and v, R thinks you are trying to use a variable named mv, and the variable mv does not exist.

 If you code KE like this::